OmnisStudio/Omnis-ServerlessClient/README.md

   ServerAppScafName = omnisnap

-Note, also remember to test the form jsSnap in the OmniSnap library to generate jsSnap.htm as used by the above.
+Note you need to test the form jsSnap in the OmniSnap library to generate jsSnap.htm to initially run online for testing and then used offline in the wrapper as specified in config.xml.